 The Radiologic Technology Program curriculum course content is delivered online in some courses.
 Students must have access to a computer and have a basic understanding of computer technology to participate in course work.

 Our RAD program was one of the first of its kind in an Alabama 2 year College.
 Prior to the establishment of junior college programs, students were trained by hospitals and received no academic credit.
 Students now complete general education courses that will apply to an Associate Degree.

 Upon admission into the program, students are involved in clinical activities at area hospitals to gain further “hands on” knowledge.
 Most clinical rotations are from 7 am-3 pm.

 The program currently has a clinical affiliate partnership with the following Radiography Departments in the Greater Birmingham Area: St. Vincent’s Birmingham, St. Vincent’s Birmingham, St. Vincent’s Chilton, St. Vincent’s St. Clair, St. Vincent’s East, Brookwood Baptist, UAB Hospital, UAB Highlands, Kirklin Clinic, The Children’s Hospital, Brookwood Baptist Shelby, Brookwood Baptist Princeton, Grandview and UAB Medical West. .
 Graduates of Jefferson State’s program are awarded an associate in applied science degree and are eligible to complete the National Registry Exam given by the American Registry of Radiologic Technologists to become a registered Radiologic Technologist.

 Once registered as a radiographer, you will be eligible for employment in hospitals, emergency clinics or doctor’s offices.
-Later, if you decide to continue your education, you can apply many credits earned in the associate degree program at Jefferson State toward a four year degree at the University of Alabama, Birmingham or other Universities.
+Later, if you decide to continue your education, you can apply many credits earned in the associate degree program at Jefferson State toward a Bachelor’s degree or higher at many participating Universities.